Attention Deficit Hyperactivity Disorder

 The Texas State University Student Health Center (SHC) has a policy that establishes guidelines for accepting and managing the care of patients with ADHD.
 Students interested in having a physician manage their ADHD while at Texas State must have an established diagnosis of ADHD.
-Student Health Center physicians cannot perform the recommended neuropsychological testing to help establish a diagnosis of ADHD.

 Procedure for Requesting an Appointment for ADHD: